-• Reporting alignment with SDGs: Measure impact alignment to the SDGs across all asset classes and report impact performance by 2025.
+• Reporting alignment with SDGs: Measure impact alignment to the SDGs across all asset classes where relevant and possible, and report impact alignment by 2025.
 This approach will allow us to transparently report on our impact alignment with the SDGs, and understand on a look through level where possible the potential for impact of the underlying investees.